culcomber/SynyLearn/note/你不知道的JS/getStarted.md

 总结

-- JS is an implementation of the ECMAScript standard (version ES2019 as of this writing), which is guided by the TC39 committee and hosted by ECMA.
-It runs in browsers and other JS environments such as Node.js.
+- `JS` is an implementation of the `ECMAScript` standard (version `ES2019` as of this writing), which is guided by the `TC39` committee and hosted by `ECMA`.
+It runs in browsers and other `JS` environments such as `Node.js`.

-- JS is a multi-paradigm language, meaning the syntax and capabilities allow a developer to mix and match (and bend and reshape!) concepts from various major paradigms, such as procedural, object-oriented (OO/classes), and functional (FP).
+- `JS` is a multi-paradigm language, meaning the syntax and capabilities allow a developer to mix and match (and bend and reshape!) concepts from various major paradigms, such as procedural, object-oriented (`OO`/classes), and functional (`FP`).

-- JS is a compiled language, meaning the tools (including the JS engine) process and verify a program (reporting any errors!) before it executes.
+- `JS` is a compiled language, meaning the tools (including the `JS` engine) process and verify a program (reporting any errors!) before it executes.

 ### 1.1 JS is it an interpreted script or a compiled program?